Where to Stay in Tuscany

 Hotel Spadai in Florence

 Now exactly where to stay in Tuscany’s Florence?
 Right in the middle is the beautiful and rustic Hotel Spadai.
+Just a hundred meters from the Florence Cathedral, the hotel is a stunning mix of contemporary and antique furnishings that immerse you in the Florence atmosphere.
 It gives you a piece of Florence’s historicity during your stay.
-Just a hundred meters from the Florence Cathedral, the hotel is a stunning mix of contemporary and antique furnishings that immerse you in the Florence atmosphere.

-It’s complete with all you need for an amazing stay, such as a private spa and a staff that doubles as a tour company!
 Hotel Spadai is at Via dei Martelli.
 You can reach Florence through Vespucci Airport, or through the country’s railway network (most lines have a Florence station).
 If you’re taking a road trip, the A1 Motorway runs past the city.

 Other Hotels in Florence